 In 2007, I had the opportunity to attend the University of Cambridge as a visiting student through the Pembroke-Kings Programme.
-While there I did additional undergraduate coursework in history from Cambridge professors.
+While there I did additional undergraduate coursework.

-My research interests include online learning, learning in higher education, the use of story and video in instruction, and collaborative innovation.
+My research interests include online learning, the use of story and video in instruction, educational innovations, micro-credentialing, and collaborative innovation.